FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 ------------------

-The configuration for the CRUD actions of your custom entities must be in a file named 'config/custom_entities.yml', situated in an activated bundle.
-To have a full working CRUD for an entity, the following configuration could be used :
+The configuration for the CRUD actions of your custom entities must be in a file named 'config/custom_entities.yml', located in an activated bundle.
+To have a full working CRUD for an entity, the following configuration could be used:

 .. code-block:: yaml